Planxty: Reunion and second run (1978–1983)

 The band began touring as a four-piece during the summer of 1980, playing a tour of Italian castles in July and returning to The Boys of Ballisodare Festival on 9 August, joined by Whelan and a young Cork fiddler, Nollaig Casey.
 Shows around this time would feature the four-piece band for the first set, with Whelan and Casey joining in for the second set.
 This line-up played a week of shows at the Olympia Theatre in Dublin on 18–23 August 1980, taped for a potential live album, which eventually emerged in 1987 as the unlicensed release The Best of Planxty Live.
 The line-up, augmented by a full orchestra and rhythm section, also recorded "Timedance" in 1981 as part of the Eurovision Song Contest; "Timedance" was the genesis for what Whelan later developed into Riverdance.

 The six-piece Planxty continued to tour but began to drift apart.
 O’Flynn took on a project with Shaun Davey, The Brendan Voyage.
 Moore & Lunny, eager to experiment with a rhythm section and a different, more political, song set, formed Moving Hearts.
 Lunny also kept busy producing albums by other artists.
 The original four-piece line-up played their last show together on 24 August 1982, at the National Stadium in Dublin.
 Nevertheless, the band (with Whelan and Casey still on board) recorded one final album at Windmill Lane Studios for the WEA label in late October and early November 1982, Words & Music, which also featured contributions from fiddler James Kelly and Moving Hearts bass guitarist Eoghan O’Neill.

 The divided attention of two bands proved too much and in early 1983, Lunny and Moore left to concentrate on Moving Hearts.
 Irvine, O’Flynn, and Whelan decided to continue as Planxty, retaining fiddler James Kelly and recruiting Arty McGlynn of County Tyrone on guitar, plus Galway’s Dolores Keane on vocals and a plethora of traditional instruments.
 Irvine would later dub this line-up "Planxty-Too-Far", as the personnel and musical focus, now more dominated by Whelan, was far removed from the original Planxty.

-A tour of Ireland in spring of 1983, including the National Stadium in Dublin on 27 April, was the end of the group.
+A tour of Ireland in the spring of 1983, including the National Stadium in Dublin on 27 April, was the end of the group.
 In the words of Andy Irvine:

 Although Moore, Irvine, Lunny, and O'Flynn continued to meet from time to time and perform occasionally in various combinations during professional engagements—and even play together as a foursome in the privacy of Moore's house at least once—rumours of putative reunions circulated for over two decades.